 Easy Ingredient Variations

-Each time I make this tasty granola, it turns out a bit different depending what ingredients I have on hand.
+Each time I make this tasty vegan granola, it turns out a bit different depending what ingredients I have on hand.
 That's the beauty of homemade granola recipes, they are totally customizable to create any flavor combination you are craving.
 Here's a few options:

 - Dried fruit: Any dried fruit you love will work like cranberries, blueberries, cherries, apples or chopped dates.